phetsims/calculus-grapher/doc/model.md

 ## Common Controls

-A control panel, on the right hand side, houses the drawing tools and viewing options.
+A control panel, on the right-hand side, houses the drawing tools and viewing options.
 The first control is a slider that controls the width of the curve.
 Sliding to the right makes the curve wider and sliding to the left makes it narrower.

-Radio buttons allows the user to pick from a variety of "curve manipulation" functions.
+Radio buttons allow the user to pick from a variety of "curve manipulation" functions.
 Once the user selects a portion of the graph, the function will update itself with the appropriate function.

 Undo and Eraser buttons appear under the vertical radio buttons.
 The _Undo_ button, represented by a back arrow, erases the last change done to the function.
 The Eraser button resets the function f(x) to its initial state (which is typically y=0).

 Below the control panel is a "Reference Line" checkbox, indicated by a vertical line.
 When checked, the Reference Line will appear on the graphs.
 The reference line spans all the graph and the x-position of the reference line is controlled